Predicate Transformer Semantics for Hybrid Systems: Verification Components for Isabelle/HOL: Conclusion

 \section{Conclusion}

 We have presented a new semantic framework for the deductive verification of hybrid systems with the Isabelle/HOL proof assistant.
-The approach is inspired by differential dynamic logic, but the design of our verification components, the focus of our framework and the workflow for verifying hybrid systems is different.
+The approach is inspired by differential dynamic logic, but the design of our verification components, the focus of our framework and the workflows for verifying hybrid systems are different.

 First of all, as we use a shallow embedding, the basic verification components generated are quite minimalist and conceptually simple.
-They merely require the integration of a $\wlp$ semantics for basic evolution commands into standard predicate transformer algebras.
+They merely require the integration of a $\wlp$ semantics for basic evolution commands of hybrid programs into standard predicate transformer algebras.
 Our preferred semantics for such commands are state transformers, which in most cases simply map states to the guarded orbits of their temporal evolutions.
-Beyond that, no domain-specific inference rules are needed, verification condition generation is automatic---even our approach to differential invariants is based entirely on general purpose algebraic invariant laws.
-Our examples show that mathematical reasoning about differential equations follows standard textbook style and hence comes close to the natural way mathematicians, physicists or engineers reason about such systems.
+Beyond that, no domain-specific inference rules are needed, verification condition generation is fully automatic, and even our approach to differential invariants is based entirely on general purpose algebraic invariance laws.
+Our examples show that mathematical reasoning about differential equations follows standard textbook style and hence comes close to the way mathematicians, physicists or control engineers have been trained to reason about such systems.
+Whether this is preferable to the proof-theoretic approach advocated by KeYmaera X remains to be seen.

-Secondly, we currently aim at an open experimental platform that is only limited by Isabelle's ODE components, the expressivity of its higher-order logic and type system, and the proof support it provides.
+Secondly, our approach aims at an open experimental platform that is only limited by Isabelle's ODE and analysis components, the expressivity of its higher-order logic and type system, and the proof methods it provides.
 We could, for instance, have developed our semantics for time-dependent vector fields, but the restriction to autonomous systems, which does not affect generality, seems preferable in practice.
 The integration of internal or external solvers for differential algebras, transcendental functions or computer algebra systems for computing Lipschitz constants or flows in the style of Isabelle's Sledgehammer tactic are certainly interesting and very important avenues for future work, but not a main concern in this article.
+So far, our open approach simply offers semantic alternatives that users may explore, adapt and extend.